woodstone121/DeepCore/_posts/2017-07-20-Track_GIS_Technician_Work_with_ELK_part2.md

 keywords: elasticsearch, logstash, kibana, postgres, postgis, visualization, dashboard, digitizing, metrics, track
 ---

 In my last post, I introduced the concept of monitoring a digitizing project using the ELK stack.
 We began by storing our digitized polygons drawin in QGIS into a database.
-This is Part 2, where I'll describe how we sync the data from our database to Elasticsearch so we can actually utilize the Elastic stack.
+This is Part 2, we discuss syncing the data from our database to Elasticsearch so we can actually utilize the Elastic stack.

 Part 2: Use Logstash to Sync Data from Database to Elasticsearch
 =======